vtavernier/vtavernier.github.io/content/posts/arduino-internals-whats-behind-the-magic.md

 could also compile to the optimal version --- but [the Rust backend isn't there yet](https://github.com/rust-lang/rust/issues/78260).

+More details about this assembly comparison are available on [this page](https://vtavernier.github.io/blog-arduino-internals/).
+As an extra comparison point, a proof of concept for a template-based hardware abstraction is included, which compiles to the same optimal assembly as raw AVR code.
+Please note that the Arduino version also has timer interrupts for maintaining a clock, which explains most of the program size difference --- outside of the actual `digialWrite` calls.

-I think these limitations should be highlighted in the reference documentation.
+Personally, I think these limitations should *at least* be mentioned in the reference documentation.
 This wouldn't overload beginners browsing the function reference for the first time, as long as it's hidden in an expandable "For advanced users" section.
-This function isn't the only one with caveats (does this call for a part 2 🤔?), and it is likely that large projects using the Arduino platform will encounter more of those -- undocumented -- limitations and performance/readability trade-offs.
+This function <span class="tooltip" title="Does this call for a part 2 🤔?">isn't the only one with caveats</span>, and it is likely that large projects using the Arduino platform will encounter more of those -- undocumented -- limitations and performance/readability trade-offs.

-## ESP-based boards

 ## nrf/Mbed based boards